cellml/libcellml/docs/tutorials/tutorial4/tutorial4_py.rst

 .. container:: dothis

     **2.a** Retrieve the number of variables from the generated module, and print the information related to each of them to the terminal.
+If you aliased your imported module as :code:`model` then these can be accessed using :code:`model.SOMETHING`.

 Secondly we have similar information items related to the state variables.
 These are: